-The day pack also had compartments for some larger necessities like rain gear, which included waterproof pants and rain ponchos.
+Of course, the day pack needs to have compartments for some larger necessities like rain gear (e.g. waterproof pants and rain ponchos).

-While my day pack doesn’t have a frame, I think that might be overkill if you’re not overnight backpacking or hostel backpacking (I’m personally past the age to go hostelling now).
+Although my day pack doesn’t have a frame, I think that might be overkill when I don’t go overnight backpacking or hostel backpacking.

 Outdoor Clothing: Cargo Pants, Hiking Shirt, and Jacket

-One of the most critical items on this list comes down to what you’re wearing.
+One of the most critical items on this travel essentials list comes down to what you wear.

-After all, your clothing needs to be flexible enough to handle the extremes that Mother Nature can throw at you.
+After all, your clothing needs the flexibility to handle the extremes of Mother Nature while remaining light and comfortable.

 Otherwise, you could find yourself having an overstuffed luggage full of clothes that are too specific for too many occasions.

-Of course, the quick-drying property means they tend to build up static charge when washed or moving about in low humidity, but the pros far outweigh this con as far as I’m concerned.
+Such materials tend to build up static charge when washed or moving about in low humidity.

 Regarding our pants, we prefer the type of cargo pants they sell at REI or other outdoor specialty shops.